 Here is my Instant Pot Taco Soup recipe using ground beef.

-If you make this pressure cooker chicken taco soup recipe, please leave a comment below and let me know how you liked it!
+If you make this pressure cooker chicken taco soup recipe, please leave a comment below with a star rating and let me know how you liked it!
 Thank you!

 Instant Pot Chicken Taco Soup is a true dump and start one-pot meal.
 This is a zesty and flavorful soup, with tender chicken breast, beans, and veggies.
 Make this soup so in under an hour!